Keypoint-Guided Optimal Transport: Models, Algorithms, and Applications: Experiments

-The natural baseline for open-set HDA is the approach that rejects the $\eta$-proportion unlabeled samples with largest distance to labeled target domain data as unknown, and trains a kernel SVM on the labeled target domain data to classify common class data.
+The natural baseline for open-set HDA is the approach that rejects the $\eta$-proportion unlabeled samples with the largest distance to labeled target domain data as unknown, and trains a kernel SVM on the labeled target domain data to classify common class data.
 We also evaluate the HDA methods STN~\citep{yao2019heterogeneous} and SSAN~\citep{li2020simultaneous} in the open-set HDA task.
-For STN~\citep{yao2019heterogeneous} and SSAN~\citep{li2020simultaneous}, we reject the $\eta$-proportion unlabeled samples with lowest prediction confidence as unknown class.
+For STN~\citep{yao2019heterogeneous} and SSAN~\citep{li2020simultaneous}, we reject the $\eta$-proportion unlabeled samples with the lowest prediction confidence as unknown class.
 Table~\ref{tab:result_office_openset_hda_main} reports the results.
-We use the open-set evaluation metrics~\citep{bucci2020effectiveness} including accuracy of common class sample (OS$^*$), accuracy of unknown class sample (UNK), and their harmonic mean HOS = $2\frac{\mbox{OS}^*\times\mbox{UNK}}{\mbox{OS}^*+\mbox{UNK}}$.
-We can observe in Table~\ref{tab:result_office_openset_hda_main} that our proposed partial-KPG-RL achieves the best results in terms of average OS$^*$, UNK, and HOS, indicating that the partial-KPG-RL is effective for both classifying common class data and identifying unknown class data.
-Compared with the Baseline, partial-KPG-RL outperforms it by 20.4\% in terms of average HOS, confirming the positive transfer achieved by our method.
+We use the open-set evaluation metrics~\citep{bucci2020effectiveness}, including accuracy of common class sample (OS$^*$), accuracy of unknown class sample (UNK), and their harmonic mean HOS = $2\frac{\mbox{OS}^*\times\mbox{UNK}}{\mbox{OS}^*+\mbox{UNK}}$.
+We can observe in Table~\ref{tab:result_office_openset_hda_main} that our proposed partial KPG-RL achieves the best results in terms of average OS$^*$, UNK, and HOS, indicating that the partial KPG-RL is effective for both classifying common class data and identifying unknown class data.
+Compared with the Baseline, partial KPG-RL outperforms it by 20.4\% in terms of average HOS, confirming the positive transfer achieved by our method.